Agent-Controller Representations: Principled Offline RL with Rich Exogenous Information: Acknowledgement

 The authors would like to thank Akshay Krishnamurthy, Dylan Foster, Romain Laroche, Michael Janner, Anirudh Goyal and Doina Precup for valuable feedback on the draft.
-RI would like to thank the numerous coffee shops in Montreal for hosting a nice atmosphere to work on the paper.
-Hongyu Zang and Xin Li were partially supported by NSFC under Grant 62276024.
+Hongyu Zang and Xin Li were partially supported by NSFC under Grant 62276024, 92270125, and U19B2020.